edemaine/svgink/README.md

      set true for secondary Inkscape processes.
    * `run(job)` sends a given job to the Inkscape process, and returns a promise which resolves when Inkscape finishes the job.
-     This can be called only when Inkscape is ready (after the promise returned by `open()` or the last call to `run()` has resolved).
+     This method can be called only when Inkscape is ready (after the promise returned by `open()` or the last call to `run()` has resolved).
    * `ready` is a Boolean variable indicating whether Inkscape is ready